News | Jan 25, 2011

 Moreover, under Pennsylvania law, any employee classified under the Executive Exemption must spend at least 60% (and, sometimes, 80%) of his/her time performing the types of tasks listed above.

 Application of the above requirements requires a careful analysis of the employee’s actual job experience and a detailed review of federal/state regulations and court decisions.
-If you have any reason to suspect that you, a co-worker, or a client might have been improperly denied overtime under the Executive Exemption, you should call a law firm that concentrates in wage and overtime law (e.g. The Winebrake Law Firm!!!) for a detailed evaluation.
+If you have any reason to suspect that you, a co-worker, or a client might have been improperly denied overtime under the Executive Exemption, you should call a law firm that concentrates on wage and overtime law (e.g. The Winebrake Law Firm!!!) for a detailed evaluation.

 Examples of Salaried Employees who are Commonly Misclassified as Exempt from Overtime Coverage